conduktor/conduktor-docs/docs/gateway/concepts/interceptors.md

 - Full-body or field-level Encryption & Decryption
 - Reject (during produce) or Skip (during consume) records that don't match some business data quality rules
 - Enforce producer configurations such as acks or compression
-- Enforce or override configurations during a CreateTopic requests, such as replication factor or naming convention
+- Enforce or override configurations during a CreateTopic request, such as replication factor or naming convention

 To deploy an Interceptor, you need to prepare its configuration.
 Configuring and deploying an interceptor is a bit similar to what you'd do with Kafka Connect Connectors.